mihai-vlc/GBoilerplate/README.md

 GBoilerplate
 ===========================
 A simple yet powerful grunt setup.
+Really easy to use and you can get started with it in a few minutes.

 Installation
 --------------